andreswebs/eks-tf/modules/k8s-elasticsearch/README.md

-# k8s-monitoring
+# k8s-elasticsearch

-Deploys a monitoring stack in a namespace in Kubernetes
+Deploys the elastic stack in a namespace in Kubernetes

 ## Requirements